robfatland/costnotify/instructions/README.md

   - Both tabs are important; for now we stay on the Configuration tab

-## Configuring the `costnotify` Lambda function
+## Configure the `costnotify` Lambda function

 The following steps are "everything needed" to get the costnotify Lambda working.
-As you work through this list you may want to periodically click the Save button at the top of the page.
+As you work through this list periodically click the Save button at the top of the page.

 - Navigate to the Lambda function page and ensure that the **Configuration** tab is selected